psy0rz/alpinebox/README.md

 ## Safe updates

-Now everytime you need to do a bunch of Alpine upgrade, just run something like: `zfs snapshot rpool/ROOT@upgrades1`
+Now everytime you need to do a bunch of Alpine upgrades, just run something like: `zfs snapshot rpool/ROOT@upgrades1`

 If the upgrade fails you can rollback via the ZfsBootmenu.